SVI-Capstone/svi_capstone/README.md

 ## Initial Thoughts & Hypotheses

-1. Is the average number of COVID-19 cases per 100k is the same across all CDC SVI Range Categories?
+1. Is the average number of cases per 100k is the same across all CDC SVI Range Categories?

-2. Is there a correlation between raw_svi and cases per 100k?
+2. Is there a correlation between raw_svi and number of cases per 100k?

-3. Is SVI better at predicting COVID cases in cencus tracts with overall high/med/low SVI scores?
+**3. Is SVI better at predicting COVID cases in cencus tracts with overall high/med/low SVI scores?** (keep or remove)

 4. Are the individual components of SVI better at predicting COVID cases then the aggregate score?

-5. Is this pattern different from other cities in TX (Comporable size and SVI demigraphics)?
+**5. Is this pattern different from other cities in TX (Comporable size and SVI demigraphics)?** (up next)

+6. Is SVI a uesfull feature for predicting number of cases per 100k?

 ## Project Steps
 ### Acquire